tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 Conclusion
 ----------

-This combined effort from Microsoft and CoreMinder has proven on how Microsoft CaaP, Cognitive Services and Azure Function to create and intelligent Bot service with human like conversational experience with easy scaling and integration of their existing on premises Dynamic CRM platform and on cloud in future.
+This combined effort from Microsoft and CoreMinder has proven on how Microsoft Bot Framework, Cognitive Services and Azure Function can create an intelligent Bot service with human like conversational experience that can help sale agent to minimize thier time responding to most common customer enquires.

 We've also invited CoreMinder to participate the MSX event with the early prototype and has attracted 12% of sale lead which rank at the 3rd among other solution show case.